monk-io/docs/docs/ci-cd.md

 ---
-title: "Deploy templates from CI/CD"
+title: "Deploy Kits from CI/CD"
 ---

-Monk can run as a step in your CI process and push updated templates to an existing Monk cluster.
+Monk can run as a step in your CI process and push updated Kits to an existing Monk cluster.
 This is a powerful feature for git-driven ops and it's easy to accomplish.

 ---